What Every BODY Is Saying is a guide to learn body language and nonverbal communication.

 6. Look For Clusters of Tells: Your accuracy will be exponentially improved when you can note several tells part of the same clusters.
 For example, a few nervous tells coupled with a few pacifying tells in a negotiator can tell you he’s negotiating from a weak standpoint

 7. Look For Changes: Looking for body language changes can alert you to something about to happen, particularly useful if the impending action can cause harm or.

 8. Discern False from Misleading: Learning to tell authentic from misleading takes practice

 9. Discern Comfort from Discomfort: Joe Navarro says there are two main clusters you should focus on: comfort signs and discomfort signs.
 Comfort is associated with high confidence.
 Discomfort is associated with low confidence.

 10. Be Subtle In Observing: With practice and persistence, you will learn to observe nonverbal cues without making it obvious you’re looking for them.

 2. Living Our Own Limbic Legacy

-A major tenet to understand is that everything we do is directed by some portion of the brain, and by observing these behaviors, we can learn to interpret what the mammalian brain is communicating.
+Everything we do is directed by some portion of the brain, and by observing these behaviors, we can learn to interpret what’s happening in the brain.

 Freeze, flight or fight

-people being scolded; shallow breathing during questioning; shoplifters hiding their presence with arms close to body and hunching (the “turtle effect”)
+People being scolded; shallow breathing during questioning; shoplifters hiding their presence with arms close to the body and hunching (the “turtle effect”)